Liberty Island: State dispute

-In 1986, a suit brought by New Jersey residents challenging New York state's jurisdiction over Liberty Island was dismissed.
+In 1986, a suit brought by New Jersey residents challenging the New York state government's jurisdiction over Liberty Island was dismissed.
 The same year, U.S. Representative Frank J. Guarini and Gerald McCann, then mayor of Jersey City, sued the government of New York City, contending that New Jersey should have dominion over Liberty Island because it is on the New Jersey side of the state line.
 Since the court chose not to hear the case, the existing legal status remained unchanged.
 Portions of the island that are above water are part of New York, while riparian rights to all of the submerged land surrounding the statue belong to New Jersey.
 The southwestern section, 4.17 acre, of the island was created by land reclamation.

 In 1998, the United States Supreme Court decided the state jurisdiction of the nearby Ellis Island in New Jersey v.
 New York.
 Being mostly constructed of artificial infill, New Jersey argued and the court agreed that the 1834 compact covered only the natural parts of the island, and not the portions added by infill.
 Thus it was agreed that the parts of the island made of filled land belonged to New Jersey while the original natural part belonged to New York.
 This proved impractical to administer and New Jersey and New York subsequently agreed to share jurisdiction of the entire island.
 This special situation only applies to Ellis Island and part of Shooters Island.